Aida Mahmudova

-Aida Mahmudova is an Azerbaijani artist.
+Aida Mahmudova (Aida Altay qızı Mahmudova) is an Azerbaijani artist.
 She is best known for being founder of YARAT Contemporary Art Space.

 Early life and education

 Mahmudova was born on 10 January 1982 in USSR.
 She is daughter to Nargiz Pashayeva and a niece of the vice president of Azerbaijan Mehriban Aliyeva.
 In 2006, she graduated from Central Saint Martins College of Art and Design in London with a BA Degree in Fine Art.

 Career

 In 2011, she founded YARAT, a not-for-profit contemporary art organisation based in Baku, Azerbaijan.
 Since 2012, Mahmudova has been Director of the Baku Museum of Modern Art.
 The same year she founded YAY Gallery, a social enterprise that is now operating as ARTIM Project Space.
 She works in installation, sculpture, and painting to capture forgotten and marginal corners of her rapidly modernising country.
 She has participated in exhibitions with other artists and her works have been exhibited internationally.
 In 2015, she had her first solo exhibition ‘Passing By’ in the US at the Leila Heller Gallery.
 Mahmudova's work has been shown at the 55th Venice Biennale for the group exhibition Love Me, Love Me Not (2013) and at the 56th Venice Biennale at the exhibition Vita Vitale curated by Artwise (2015).
 In 2021, her work was presented alongside others in the "Safar: Journey in the Middle East" exhibition by historian Farian Sabahi in Parma, Italy, showing the Middle East in the year before significant conflicts in the area began.